|Gerald L. Isaacs

 4. Demonstrate an understanding of the application of new and developing technologies with sensitivity for security and ethical issues at global, societal, organizational, and personal levels.

 5. Work effectively as part of a team.

-In addition, graduates of the IT major with Computer-Game Development emphasis are able to:
+In addition, graduates of the CSC major with Computer-Game Development emphasis are able to:

 1. Design game stories, implement them in code, and test working games against various game-playing platforms,